pschanely/CrossHair/doc/assert_contracts.md

 The leading assert statement(s) are considered to be preconditions: CrossHair will try to find inputs that make these true.

-After the precondition asserts, we expect the remainer of the function to behave safely.
+After the precondition asserts, we expect the remainder of the function to behave safely.
 Namely,
 * it will not fail on any later assert.
 * it will not raise any exception.